Introduction

 - Chad

-- named for Lake Chad, which lies along the country's western border; the word "tsade" means "large body of water" or "lake" in several local native languages
+- named for Lake Chad, which lies along the country's western border; taken from a local word meaning "large body of water" or "lake"

 - République du Tchad/Jumhuriyat Tshad